lionelmace/vpc-on-classic-vsi/vsi_is_network_security_options.md

 * You can assign security groups to each vNIC.
 * You can change the name of any existing vNIC.

-Bandwidth is associated with the instance itself, and is not a configurable aspect of an individual vNIC.
-The default bandwidth for an instance is 100 Mbps, with an option to upgrade to 1 Gbps.
+The profile that's selected when an instance is created determines the network performance cap for the instance, from 1 Gbps to 16 Gbps.
+Bandwidth is distributed across the vNICs that are attached to the virtual server instance.

 ## Networking options
 {: #networking-options}